AutodeskAILab/Fusion360GalleryDataset/tools/fusion360gym/README.md

     ]
     ```
     - `revert` (optional): Revert to the target design before executing the extrude actions.
+    - Returns a data structure with:
+        - `extrude`: B-Rep face information, including vertices, generated from the last extrusion.
+        - `graph`: Face adjacency graph of the current design in "PerFace" format (see [here](../regraph) for a description)
+        - `bounding_box`: bounding box of the current design that can be used for normalization.
+        - `iou`: intersection over union result.

 #### Export
 Export the existing design in a number of formats.